Mass-14/Mass-14.github.io/_posts/2024-12-18-inspector-gADAget.md

   <iframe src="/assets/plots/gender_equality/gender_equality_top_movie_genres_by_positive_sentiment.html" width="100%" height="600" frameborder="0"></iframe>
 </div>

 Drama takes the lead when it comes to showing the struggles and conflicts tied to gender equality.
 World and Comedy are also present, often using cultural or humorous angles to highlight challenges in a lighter way.
+Quite fascinating!

 Drama also stands out for positive vibes, focusing on showing stories of progress and achievements.
 Comedy keeps it fun and approachable, addressing gender issues with humor, while Romance shows personal growth with love and equality.
 World cinema brings diverse cultural stories that inspire change.
+These are such interesting points of view to present the topic, aren't they?

 <iframe src="/assets/plots/gender_equality/gender_equality_sunburst_genres_sentiment_emotions.html" width="100%" height="600" frameborder="0"></iframe>

 ### Conclusion

+This was such a nice ride full of analyses, wasn't it?
+Gender equality in movies has grown and changed over time, reflecting what’s happening in society and history.
+Movies tend to follow news by about 26 years, showing that it takes time for big ideas to make it into storytelling.
+While news reacts quickly, movies dig deeper and tell the stories in a way that lasts.

+The themes we see—like LGBTQ+ rights, feminism, and sexual freedom—show up a lot, with drama being the main genre.
+Drama deals with heavy subjects, comedy keeps it light and engaging, and world cinema brings different cultural views to the table.
+Romance shows love built on equality, breaking old-school gender roles.

+In the 1940s, movies explored women stepping into new roles during the war.
+By the 1970s and 1980s, feminist movements and LGBTQ+ stories took the spotlight.
+The 1960s brought themes of sexual freedom, inspired by things like the birth control pill and the sexual revolution.

+When it comes to emotions, there’s a mix.
+Positivity and hope stand out, but there’s also anger and frustration, especially as the fight for equality keeps going.

+In the end, these movies are all about progress, resilience, and pushing for a fairer world, one story at a time.